 I believe that eating healthy is eating traditionally.
-That means eating home-cooked food that includes a variety of real food such as vegetables, grains, seafood, meat, bone broth and fermented food.
+That means eating like our grandparents did: home-cooked food that includes various foods such as vegetables, fruits, grains, seafood, meat, bone broth, and fermented food.

-Food should not only be delicious, but nutritious too.
-I flavour my food with natural seasonings like sea salt, honey, herbs and spices.
-For the tasty umami flavour, I use homemade stock and add glutamate-rich fresh produce such as dried shrimps, mushrooms and tomato.
-I do use chicken stock granules, but rarely and in small quantity.
+I flavour my food with natural seasonings like sea salt, honey, herbs, and spices.
+For tasty umami flavour, I use homemade stock and glutamate-rich fresh produce, e.g., mushrooms and tomatoes.
+I do use chicken stock granules, but rarely and only in small quantities.

-The demands of modern life makes it very difficult to cook daily.
-When I’m busy, I make simple food such as baked salmon and roast vegetables in the oven, or cook freezer-friendly meals in a batch.
+The demands of modern life make it very difficult to cook daily.
+When there isn’t much time, I make simple food such as herbal soup or cook freezer-friendly meals in batches.